 Yet Origen suggests a further reason for John to eat locusts: “John ate locusts, suggesting that the people of God were being nourished by a word that traveled high aloft in the air and had not yet passed over the earth.”
 It was John the Baptist, after all, who said of this Word made flesh, “Behold the Lamb of God, who takes away the sin of the world” (John 1:29).

-For the Lord, your God, is brining you into a good country, a land with streams of water, with springs and fountains welling up in the hills and valleys, a land of wheat and barley, of vines and fig trees and pomegranates, of olive trees and honey, a land where you can eat bread without stint and where you will lack nothing (Deuteronomy 8:7-9).But the eating of honey was not only for the Promised Land; together with curds, honey was the food prescribed the Prophet Isaiah for those who remain in Israel after the devastation of the exile (cf. Isaiah 7:22).
-Either way, honey is intimately connected with the promise of God.
+For the Lord, your God, is bringing you into a good country, a land with streams of water, with springs and fountains welling up in the hills and valleys, a land of wheat and barley, of vines and fig trees and pomegranates, of olive trees and honey, a land where you can eat bread without stint and where you will lack nothing (Deuteronomy 8:7-9).But the eating of honey was not only for the Promised Land; together with curds, honey was the food prescribed by the Prophet Isaiah for those who remained in Israel after the devastation of the exile (cf. Isaiah 7:22).
+Either way, honey is intimately connected with the promises of God.

 When the prophet Ezekiel ate the scroll containing the message of doom, he found that it tasted “as sweet as honey in my mouth” (Ezekiel 3:3).
 It is this same message that the Psalmist sings is “sweeter also than honey or drippings from the comb” (Psalm 19:11).
 Elsewhere the Psalmist sings, “How sweet to my tongue is your promise, sweeter than honey to the touch” (Psalm 119:103).
 This honey also calls to mind the words of Psalm 81: “But Israel I would feed with the finest wheat, satisfy them with honey from the rock” (Psalm 81:17).